At what age does PMS begin? Various conditions: what can pregnancy be confused with?

 from 4-5 weeks after conception possible nausea, vomiting

 • The best option to find out what is bothering you - PMS syndrome or pregnancy - is to visit a gynecologist.
-The doctor will assess the condition of the uterus and, if pregnancy is suspected, will prescribe an ultrasound.
+The doctor will assess the condition of the uterus and, if pregnancy is suspected, prescribe an ultrasound.

-When to See a Doctor
+When to see a doctor

 How can a doctor help?